daserzw/MRPS/mrps.md

 ### 6.1 Entity Change Requests

-Entity changes requests are communicated by the Registered Representative of the Federation Participant via the Federation registry tool.
+Entity changes requests are communicated by the Registered Representative of the Federation Participant via the IDEM Registry.
 Entity changes will be approved or refused by the Federation Operator according to the results of the evaluation process.

 ### 6.2 Unsolicited Entity Changes